janekx21/BrickIt/README.md

 ## Sprint Board
-- talk about projekt management
+- show maico how to merge
 - add spawner to tile pallet
+- level chapters
+	- add block per chapter
 - add animation for spawner

+## Sprint Backlog
-- (bug) destroyed block's destroy-effect is only in white and not their own color
+- destroyed block's destroy-effect is only in white and not their own color
 - add a different win sound

-## Sprint Backlog
 - add rotation feature for brush
 - level screen finishing touches
 - particle effects